08 Staff, assistants, volunteers and students' policy

 their area is used appropriately and that the area is tidy at the end of the session.

-- Staff inform colleagues if they have to leave the room
+- Staff inform colleagues if they must leave the room for

 - The setting manager may direct other members of staff to